tedsluis/kubernetes-via-kubeadm/README.md

 ```
 So in this case the Dashboard is exposed on port 30120 (HTTPS).

-### Get Node name(s) and IP(s)
+### Get Node(s) name and IP
 All services running on the cluster that are exposed via a `node-port` are exposed on all nodes that run `kube-proxy`.
-So if you want to connect to a service you need to know a `node ip` or `node name`:
+So if you want to connect to a service you need to know a `node ip's` or `node names`:
 ```
 [root@nuc ~]# kubectl get pods -n kube-system -o wide | grep kube-proxy | awk '{print $6 "   " $7}'
 192.168.11.100   nuc.bachstraat20
 ```

 ### Access the kubernetes dashboard
-The dashboard is now accessible from a web browser via a `node-name` or `node-ip` and it port: https://NODE-IP:30120
+The dashboard is now accessible from a web browser via a `node-name` or `node-ip` and its port: https://NODE-IP:30120
 Continue below to create credentieels to login to the kubernetes-dashboard.

 ### Clone this repo
 For some of the following steps you need some `manifest` files form this repo.
-Therefor it is useful to clone this repo on your Kubernetes master node:
+Therefor it is useful to clone this repo on your Kubernetes master node (or the node where you run `kubectl`):
 ```
 [root@nuc ~]# git clone https://github.com/tedsluis/kubernetes-via-kubeadm.git